chalmersbike/chalmersbike.github.io/pages/bugs.md

 To set the day: `sudo date --set 1998-11-02` (In the format YYYY-MM-DD)

 To set the time: `sudo date --set 21:08:00` (In the format HHMMSS using 24 hour clock)

+## How to kill tasks

+If you want to end a task

+>`sudo htop`

+>Enter password `temppwd`

+>Find the task that you want to kill by using the up/down arrows.
+This example will assume it is a python script that hasn't terminated properly.

+Once the task has been selected

+>Press `F9`

+>Press `ENTER` (on the left you will see "SIGTERM" highlighted)